SherineDavasia/sentiment-analyzer-app/README.md

-Absolutely, Ghumzz 💌!
-Here's a **short, beginner-friendly README** for your project — clean, cool, and Streamlit-ready 💅

----

-## ✈️ Airline Tweet Sentiment Analyzer
+✈️ Airline Tweet Sentiment Analyzer

 This is a simple web app that analyzes the sentiment of tweets about airlines — whether they’re **positive**, **negative**, or **neutral**.